 Can I Stream Movies/TV on Carnival’s Wi-Fi?

 Whether you can stream on your cruise may be hard to say.
-Here’s the issue: Carnival says that none of its plans support video or music streaming.
-However, some ships (Vista, Horizon, Sunrise) are Netflix-enabled so you can watch on those ships.
+Here’s the issue: Carnival says that its fastest Premium plan supports Netflix, but not other video/music streaming services.

-For our cruise, we sailed on the Carnival Vista with the Premium plan.
-During that trip, streaming seemed hit or miss.
-For instance, we were able to access and watch YouTube videos.
+During one cruise aboard Carnival Vista, for instance, we were able to access and watch YouTube videos.
 We also streamed Amazon Prime videos multiple times with no issues.
 The picture was nice, and there was minimal buffering.
 When trying to stream Showtime, however, we encountered an error and weren’t able to watch.

 Can I Make FaceTime Calls on the Wi-Fi?

 Yes.
-On our trip we tested FaceTime calls from an iPhone while sailing on the Vista with the Premium plan.
+On our trip we tested FaceTime calls from an iPhone with the Premium plan.
 There were no issues connecting.
 The call quality itself was so-so.
 We were able to talk, but there were some times where the image was blurry or froze for a few seconds.
 Audio had no issues.